 ( Joel’s law of leaky abstractions

-foundation: A module’s foundation is its implementation.
-It should be correct, performant, tested and minimal.
-In order to ensure the module is easy to use it must work well.
+implementation: In order to ensure the module is easy to use, it must work well.
 A module with the best-designed purpose, interface and encapsulation will still fail without good implementation.
+A module’s implementation should be correct, performant, tested and minimal.
 The worse the implementation, the leakier the abstraction.

 connection: The connections between modules adds their own complexity to the overall system.
 A well designed modular system minimizes the dependencies between modules.
 Minimize each module’s external dependencies and periodically review the overall modular-design to look for complexity-decreasing opportunities.